Person at desk weighing the decision to pay off student loans or invest extra cash

 No loan payoff strategy beats a 100% employer 401(k) match.
 If your employer matches contributions up to 3% of salary, capturing that match before making extra loan payments is universally recommended by the Consumer Financial Protection Bureau (CFPB).
 Forgoing it to pay off even a 9% loan is a mathematical error.

-Key Takeaway: The IRS student loan interest deduction — worth up to $2,500 annually — can reduce your effective loan rate by roughly 1–2 percentage points, often making tax-advantaged investing more competitive.
+Key Takeaway: The IRS student loan interest deduction, worth up to $2,500 annually, can reduce your effective loan rate by roughly 1 to 2 percentage points, often making tax-advantaged investing more competitive.
 Always capture your full employer 401(k) match before making extra loan payments.

 Loan Interest Rate Recommended Strategy Expected Net Benefit